coldbox-modules/cbsecurity/readme.md

 - Lucee 5+
 - ColdFusion 2018+
+- ColdBox 6+
-- ColdBox 7+ for delegates and basic auth
+- ColdBox 7+ for delegates and basic auth support only

 ## Installation